Sir Alexander Allan, 1st Baronet

 Sir Alexander Allan, 1st Baronet (c.
 1764 – 14 September 1820) was a British painter and politician.
+He worked with the East India Company mainly in India where he joined as a cadet and rose to the position of a major, while also making numerous political connections.
+He returned to England and became a director of the East India Company in 1814.

+Biography

-He joined the East India Company as a cadet in 1779 and had been promoted to captain when he served in the Fourth Mysore War in 1798 as Deputy Quartermaster-General.
-He painted numerous water colours of the campaign.
+Allan's family origins are not known.
+He joined the East India Company as a cadet in 1779 and had been promoted to captain when he served in the Fourth Mysore War in 1798 as Deputy Quartermaster-General, serving under Robert Hobart.
+In 1797, there were complaints at India House that Hobart had helped Allan hold appointments that were incompatible.
+After the Siege of Seringapatam (1799), Lord Wellesley wrote to Hobart that Allan had tried to save the family of Tippo Sultan and helped induce the army to surrender.
+Wellesley appointed Allan as an honorary aide-de-camp.
+Allan painted numerous water colours of the campaign.

-On his return to England he was elected Member of Parliament (MP) for Berwick-upon-Tweed from 1803 to 1806 and 1807 to 1820.
+On his return to England shortly after 1799, he was assistant by Hobart who had become a secretary of state under Henry Addington.
+Addington selected him to stand for election at Winchelsea.
+He was elected Member of Parliament (MP) for Berwick-upon-Tweed from 1803 to 1806 and 1807 to 1820.
+He claimed that he had seen more of the Carnatic than any other European.
 He was a director of the East India Company from 1814 to 1817 and 1819 to his death.

 He was made a baronet on 18 September 1819, of Kingsgate in the County of Kent.
 The title became extinct upon his death in 1820.
-He never married.
+He never married and left a large part of his wealth to Fanny Franklyn, the wife of Henry Franklyn of Copthall House, near Luton, Bedfordshire, with remainder to her son Alexander Allen Franklyn, later Webbe.
+He mentioned a relative named Jane Smith, a widowed aunt who lived at Beaumont Place, Shepherds Bush with two daughters Jane and Margaret.